hrk00007/Spring-Boot-Revision-Sheet/README.md

 25. What are the additonal methods provided by PagingAndSortingRepository?
 26. How to Sorting of Database based on column?
 Write a sample code for sorting the database output?
 27. How to Sort database with Ascending and Descending order?
+28. What is Pagination?
+Why do we need it?
+29. How Pagination Works?
+OR What is the Pagination Process in data JPA?
+30. Which method we use to provide Pagination?
+31. What is Pageable and Page in PagingAndSortingRepository?
+32. What is the method we can call with the Page object?
+33. Write a code for pagination using Pageable(Interface)?
+34. Explain this line ```Pageable pageable= PageRequest.of(1,5);``` ?